-Fig. 5 - Cleavage of an azobenzene-cyclodextrin inclusion complex induced by a light-triggered isomerization, which allows delivery of a dye (grey sphere).
+Fig. 5 - Cleavage of an azobenzene-cyclodextrin inclusion complex induced by a light-triggered isomerisation, which allows delivery of a dye (grey circle).

-Another azobenzene compound (for which $K_c \ll K_t$), initially in the trans form, is covalently grafted on silica (Fig. 5).
+Another azobenzene compound (for which $K_c \ll K_t$), initially in the trans form, is covalently grafted onto silica (Fig. 5).
 The silica pores are filled with a dye (rhodamine B, grey circles in Fig. 5).
-Upon addition of C, an inclusion complex is formed, which blocks the pores and prevents the release of the dye.
+Upon addition of \mathbf{C} , an inclusion complex is formed, which blocks the pores and prevents the release of the dye.